lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 # if the document batch size is < than this value, that number of documents will
 # be handled by each document sampling task
 document_sampler_split_limit (default = 100)

+# A pointer to the original dataset.
+# Can be used to show the original text to the end user
+original_dataset =  datasets/nips_orig.txt